Building a HS Mutiny system pair

 This will allow us to generate you new licence and then we can continue with the configuration.

-DO NOT Progress any further until you have obtained your Mutiny Hot-Stanby Licence.
+DO NOT Progress any further until you have obtained and applied your Mutiny Hot-Stanby Licence.

 4.1 Put the whole Mutiny system into Global Maintenance Mode from "[Admin]=>[Contacts]"